ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 	* Incident Remediation/Triage
 		* This can be from a service failing to restart to a physical server being down needing iDrac Access
 	* Application Updates
-		* Back-End Applications (ManageEngine Products, Okta Agents, Exchange Updates, Proofpoint)
+		* Back-End Applications (Manage Engine Products, Okta Agents, Exchange Updates, Proofpoint)
 	* Metric monitoring
 		* Drive monitoring
 		* Service monitoring